Tomer2003/Ex1/README.md

 # Matrix
-The Matrix library contains commands executed on a matrix such as:
+The Matrix library contains commands that are executed on matrices such as: creating a matrix, arithmetic operations, returning values, deep copying, changing values and freeing up memory.
-Create a new matrix
-Copy a deep copy to another matrix
-Free up the memory we have allocated to a specific matrix Return the height of the matrix
-Return the width of the matrix
-Put a new value in a particular cell in the matrix Return the value of a particular cell in the matrix add matrices
-Multiply matrices
-Multiply matrix by scalar